SctCodeAnalysis/java-stats/README.md

 # Java Project Model

-Forms project model based on Java files within repository.
+Forms project model based on Java files within repository as well as provide base statistics.
 Provides API for traversing the model as well as export in common format (TBP).

 The model for Java looks like below: